ISS-Leimen/lab-dev-conventions/docs/branch_naming_convention.md

 # Branch Naming Convention

+Also see Git Workflow and Management conventions of when and why to branch.

-## Pattern
+## Naming Pattern

 `<author>/<category>-<branch_purpose>`

 ## Principle

- 1. Branch Name Start Name with Category/Special Words
+ 1. Branch Name Start Name with Category
- 2. Use Separators “/” to separate `branch_author/branch_name`
+ 2. Use slash (/) to separate `branch_author/branch_name`
  3. Include Author Name in front of the branch
  4. Use lowercase letters only